Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/10-Introduction.md

 *Replace coding by modeling and simplify your development!*

-## How does it work ?

-Developing and maintaining model-driven applications works well in combination with an iterative-incremental development process.
-In this approach you start with a small model which will then be enhanced in several steps whereby some short tests verify that the direction is correct.

-Each development cycle in ModuleStudio consists of the following steps:

-1. Create or change the model.
-2. Let ModuleStudio validate it and fix problems.
-3. Generate (or regenerate) the application source code.
-4. Merge changes
-5. Test intermediate results
-6. Customise the application.

-Note ModuleStudio offers several *generator settings* to simplify the merging process.
-More about that later.

 ## Benefits

 * **Development time/costs:** avoid wasting weeks for schematical and architecturally motivated code parts (so-called boilerplate code)!